What is BEST?

 - Future prognosis

-- A copy of the operative report for surgical procedures and/or a copy of the treating physician's written interpretation and report when applicable as indicated in the CPT code description.
+- A copy of the operative report for surgical procedures and/or a copy of the treating physician's written interpretation and report, when applicable as indicated in the Current Procedural Terminology (CPT) code description.

-Once all three documents are received, a warrant will be issued for services received.
+Once the documents are received, a warrant will be issued for services received.

-The BEST Program does not cover over-the-counter and/or nonprescription drugs.
 BEST only will pay for ophthalmic prescription drugs needed to prevent blindness.
-Payment for the cost of covered prescription drugs is limited to the number of refills prescribed by the treating physician or optometrist or one year, whichever is less.
-The BEST Program will not pay for a name-brand drug if a generic alternative is available.
+Payment for the cost of covered prescription drugs is limited to the number of refills prescribed by the ophthalmologist or one year, whichever is less.
+The BEST program will not pay for a name-brand drug if a generic alternative is available.